tyreer/learning-notes/KyleSimpson_functional-light-js.md

 }
 ```

-> For example, imagine a case where an `fn` function reference could expect one, two, or three arguments, but you always want to just pass a variable `x` in the last position:
+> For example, imagine a case where an `fn` function reference could expect one, two, or three arguments, but you always want to just pass a variable `x` in the last position

 ```js
 function foo(x,y = 2) { .. }